carbon-language/carbon-lang/docs/project/code_review.md

 You should assume a question or confusion is something which only needs to be clarified.

-When responding to a question or confusion, consider _making changes_ to improve clarity in addition to responding, such as by adding comments or changing code structure.
+However, when responding to a question or confusion, consider making changes to improve clarity in addition to responding within the review, such as by adding comments or changing code structure.
 The reviewer may not be the last person to need more clarity, and you should use their comments as a signal for improvement.
 Once done, the review response should typically focus on verifying that the clarifications made in the code are sufficient for the reviewer.

 #### Understand the feedback in the comments